diegopalencia-research/ad-quality-evaluation-framework/PAPER.md

 Empirical research supports the importance of these dimensions.
 Gafni and Dvir (2018) found that shorter, more focused landing pages generally outperform longer pages in conversion rate, suggesting that content precision matters more than content volume.
 Viswanathan and Swaminathan (2017) identified colors, images, themes, and call-to-action elements as key drivers of landing page effectiveness, with images and colors being the most immediately captivating components for visitors.
 Schreiber and Baier (2015) applied hierarchical Bayes choice based conjoint analysis to demonstrate that specific landing page attributes can be quantitatively ranked by their contribution to customer preference.

 Google's Landing Page Experience evaluation specifically considers relevance (does the page content align with the ad and keyword?), usability (is the page easy to navigate on all devices?), page speed (does the page load quickly?), and transparency (is information about the business clear and accessible?)
 (Google, 2024).
-These criteria align closely with the academic literature while adding the specific requirement of ad-to-landing-page message consistency—a factor that general conversion optimization research sometimes overlooks but that is central to sponsored search quality evaluation.
+These criteria align closely with the academic literature while adding the specific requirement of ad-to-landing-page message consistency a factor that general conversion optimization research sometimes overlooks but that is central to sponsored search quality evaluation.

 ---